Best audiophile headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best audiophile headphones you can buy in 2021.

 While the sound is revealing, the Utopia don’t go out of their way to highlight the harshness in a recording.
 It's a nicely judged balance that means they work well across a wide range of recordings.

 If money is no object, then the Utopia definitely deserve your attention.

 Read the full Focal Utopia review

-We first reviewed these over-ears in 2013, but thanks to a price drop, they're now (even more) worthy of the money – and your attention.
+We first reviewed these in-ears in 2013, but thanks to a price drop, they're now even more worthy of the money – and your attention.

 They have plenty to offer the dedicated music fan, including a rich sound and refined dynamics.
 Jaw-dropping detail and precision means they're capable of teasing out details that you might never have heard – even in your favourite recordings.